-This page supports a student project on Geometric Function Dances.
+This page will eventually support a student project on Geometric Function Dances.

 It currently contains only video examples of dance routines.
 It can be useful to observe the videos ands identify which functions are being used, and how the dancers transition from one function to another.

 1 Masters of Dance

 The Nicholas brothers were among the best (perhaps the best) American dancers of the 20th century.
 Though racism limited their appearances, their dances were spectacular in their technique, precision, and originality.